khalid-hussain/shaheen/chap3.md

 to the conclusion that we would like for you go to go to Granada?"

 "The slave had come to know that Abul Hassan has refused to pay tribute.
-Then, the slave came to know that the Great Emperor has called in a council.
+Then, the slave came to know that the Great Emperor had called in a council.
 Moments after the conclusion of the council of the ministers, the Emperor's emissary had come to me.
 In such circumstances, it was not difficult for me to understand what was to be expected of me.
 I fully understand that if you would send me to a front against Abul Hassan, then, that front could only be Granada."

-"Then, I'm sure you must have also thought-out what you would have to do on this front?"
+"Then, I'm sure you must have also thought about what you would have to do on this front?"

-"Yes, I believe, in order to sow disunity in Granada it is important that we come up with another claimant to the throne and this slave of yours would be able to decide who that other claimant could be only after he's in Granada."
+"Yes, I believe, in order to sow disunity in Granada, it is important that we come up with another claimant to the throne and this slave of yours would be able to decide who that other claimant could be only after he's in Granada."